peter/jsonapitest/README.md

 ## Test File Structure

-Tests are written in one or more JSON files and you may choose any file structure you like.
+Tests are written in one or more JSON or JavaScript files and you may choose any file structure you like.
 With a small test case you may want to put all test code in a single file.
 A more typical structure is to divide your test code into three sets of files: configuration, data, and test suites.
 Here is an example: